theoddden/Terradev/README.md

 **NOTES ON 5.0.0**

-We removed the paywall, open-sourced Terradev, and added Rust DAG accelerators for safe agent execution, and snappy execution...
+We removed the paywall, open-sourced Terradev, and added Rust accelerators for safe and snappy delivery...

 With the Rust DAG orchestrator, the execution graph enforces correct sequencing and idempotency at the runtime level.
-The agent can issue commands freely... the orchestrator ensures they're safe to execute.
+You or the agent can issue commands freely... the orchestrator ensures they're safe to execute.

-192 MCP sub-tools require heavy context.
+104 tools and sub-tools require heavy context.
 The Rust MCP orchestrator processes tool calls with minimal overhead: deserializing, routing, executing, and responding faster than pure-Python-based MCP servers by an order of magnitude.
 For an agent running a complex provisioning workflow across 21+ cloud providers, that compounds across every tool call in the chain.

 ## Complete Tutorial